Chaklader/part-of-speech-tagging/NOTE.md

 provide probabilistic interpretations like PGMs do.
 In many modern applications, especially those involving large datasets, probabilistic methods like HMMs or more advanced deep learning techniques have largely supplanted DTW.
 However, DTW remains useful in certain domains and can complement probabilistic approaches in some scenarios.

+# 6. Part of Speech Tagging with HMMs
+# 7. Dynamic Time Warping